 SittingUse the "grow tall" principle each 15 to 30 minutes while sitting.
 A supportive chair or lower back cushion is essential if you must sit.
-If possible don't stay seated for too long.
+If possible, don't stay seated for too long.
 Regularly stand up, stretch your back and walk short distances for a variety of posture.
-We were, after all, designed to hunt and forage - not sit in front of a computer!
+After all, we were designed for hunting and foraging - not sit in front of a computer!

-Why?These findings support the theory that narrowing of the arteries may cause lower back pain and degenerative disorders of the intervertebral discs.
-Researchers have suggested that damage to the vascular structures (blood supply) of the discs and joints is the mechanism of injury in low back pain.
+Why?These findings support the theory that the arteries' narrowing may cause lower back pain and degenerative disorders of the intervertebral discs.
+Researchers have suggested that damage to the discs and joints' vascular structures (blood supply) is the injury mechanism in low back pain.

-Conclusions from Smoking and Low Back Pain StudyThe study concluded that development of lower back pain was significantly associated with smoking history and high blood pressure, and the development of lumbar spondylosis was significantly associated with smoking history, and high blood pressure and cholesterol.
+Conclusions from Smoking and Low Back Pain StudyThe study concluded that the development of lower back pain was significantly associated with smoking history and high blood pressure.
+The development of lumbar spondylosis was significantly associated with smoking history, and high blood pressure and cholesterol.

-What about Diabetes and Lower Back Pain?The good news for diabetics was that diabetes did not increase the incidence of lower back pain or lumbar spondylosis (degeneration).
+What about Diabetes and Lower Back Pain?The good news for people with diabetes was that diabetes did not increase the incidence of lower back pain or lumbar spondylosis (degeneration).

-Real-time Ultrasound Guided TreatmentThe best way to activate the correct core stability muscles is to actually see them working on an ultrasound scan.
+Real-Time Ultrasound-Guided TreatmentThe best way to activate the correct core stability muscles is to see them working on an ultrasound scan.
 Yes, it's just like seeing an unborn baby.
 We now have this fantastic technology at several of our PhysioWorks clinics.

-Electrical StimulationThere is no harm in applying a home TENS unit to minimise pain while you strengthen the muscles supporting your spine.
+Electrical StimulationThere is no harm in applying a home TENS unit to minimise pain while strengthening the muscles supporting your spine.

 What are the Benefits of Good Posture?